digdat0/Phantom3-Inspire1-Firmware-Mod-Tool/README.md

 You select your aircraft, then your version.
 If that firmware isn't already downloaded, it downloads it.
 After download it opens a menu of options.
 It can extract the firmware, extract the flight controller module, allow you to edit the parameters (hoping to add patching one day), re-compile the flight controller module with updated parameters, rename the flight controller module to a service file to allow install, clean-up the files and also create a debug file.

-The steps are supposed to be run in sequence
+The steps are supposed to be run in sequence 1-4

+Supported aircraft:

+ - Phantom 3 Professional
+ - Phantom 3 Advanced
+ - Phantom 3 Standard
+ - Phantom 3 4k
+ - Phantom 3 Se
+ - Inspire 1 v1
+ - Inspire 1 Pro FC350
+ - Inspire 1 Pro FC550
-DJI Inspire 1 will come soon ...
+ - Inspire 1 Pro RAW

 To use .. download the two files, put in same folder.
 Run the batch file.
 You need Java and Python installed.